fantasycalendar/obsidian-fantasy-calendar/README.md

 Events that link to notes will open a note preview (note: requires the core Page Preview plugin to be enabled).

+### Parse Note Titles for Dates

+Turn this setting on to allow the plugin to parse note titles for dates for an automatically created event, instead of just looking for `fc-date`.

+### Date Format

+This setting allows you to override the expected date format for date strings.
+The default date format is the UTC formatted date, `YYYY-MM-DD`.

+Please note that the number of characters provided does not allow you to specify less numbers.
+The plugin will add the event to the **exact date specified.**

 ### Folder to Watch

 The plugin will only watch the specified folder for automatic event creation.
 This setting applies to all calendars.

+### Default Config Directory

+This setting allows you to change the directory the plugin writes its data to.

 ### Import Calendar